Just when you thought you were becoming a pro at this travel with a baby thing, suddenly a change comes over your child.

 Is the jet lag, in fact, worse than the flight?
 Practical pointers how to deal with this unfortunate aspect of long-haul flying.

-Need advice on what to expect by individual airline?
+Need advice on what to expect on individual airlines?
 We have reviewed 30 of the world’s leading international airlines for their family-friendliness and checked everything from their pregnancy policies to their in flight entertainment and frequent flyer programs.

 Pop over to our International Family Airline Reviews to see how they stack up.